Constitutions and Bylaws

 • Serve on the Executive Board.

-An amendment to the Bylaws may be proposed by the seven members of the Executive Board or by at least 2/3 of the active members and shall be filed in writing with the secretary.
+1. An amendment to the Bylaws may be proposed by the seven members of the Executive Board or by at least 2/3 of members in good standing and shall be filed in writing with the Executive of Memberships.
 The proposed amendment shall be considered at the next scheduled meeting of the Executive Board.
-If approved by a majority of the members present and voting, a copy of the document shall be sent by the secretary to each active member together with a letter ballot and an abstract of the discussion.
+If approved by a majority of the Executive Board present and voting, a copy of the document shall be sent by the Executive of Memberships to each active member together with any required explanation of changes.
 An amendment shall be considered adopted if it receives an affirmative vote of 2/3 of the members voting, provided that at least one-third of the entire active membership shall vote on the issue.
 An amendment shall become effective immediately upon its adoption.